-A gene is a continuity of DNA that codes for a molecule that has a function.
+A gene is a part of DNA that codes for a particular protein.
 DNA is the information database of the cell and exists within the cell nucleus.
 It carries all the important genetic instructions that produce proteins required by our cells.

 Each gene carries a particular set of instructions, which is usually in coded format, used for an accurate function or for a distinct protein.

 The said genes are first transcribed into mRNA and then get converted into a polypeptide chain.
-A polypeptide is a protein component that helps in developing facial features, height and everything else needed to form your body.
+A polypeptide is then converted to a protein.
 All the hidden codes inside our genes emerged as our physical traits, are known as gene expression.

 This is a process where the gene’s genetic codes are used in managing the proteins synthesis that is required for our body to produces the cell structures.
 Genes that carry information required for the sequences of amino acids are termed as structural genes.
 This process has two main steps: